Categories

 Lucid Builder System Requirements

 The Lucid Builder requires a Java Runtime Environment (JRE) to be installed before it can be installed or run.
-The minimum and recommended version is Java SE 11 (LTS).
+The minimum JRE is version 11, but it is highly recommended to install the latest stable release edition.

 The two JRE’s available to choose from are: